kkoomin/TIL/Backend/firebase.md

   - collectionRef returns a `querySnapshot` object

 - cf. DocumentSnapshot

   - We get a documentSnapshot object from our documentReference object.
   - The documentSnapshot object allows us to check if a document exists at this query using the `.exists` property which returns a boolean.
   - We can also get the actual properties on the object by calling the `.data()` method, which returns us a JSON object of the document. (데이터 자체에 접근하기 위함)

+- Whenever we call the `onAuthStateChanged()` or `onSnapshot()` methods from our `auth` library or `referenceObject`, we get back a function that lets us unsubscribe from the listener we just instantiated.
+Which lifecycle method should we use to call that unsubscribe method in?
+  - `componentWillUnmount`